top of page

 Grilled zucchini, burrata, and fregola

-I never liked zucchini till recently, but now I adore this light and nutritious vegetable both raw and grilled.
-This salad is a wonderful combination of light flavors that come together so well.
+I never liked zucchini till recently, but now I adore this light and nutritious vegetable, both raw and grilled.
+This salad is a wonderful combination of light flavours that come together so well.

-Fregola is a small Sardinian pasta that looks like grains, and has a wonderful texture and flavor.
-It is impossible to find in India, so I have substituted pearled couscous, you can also use orzo, the small rice grain shaped pasta.
+Fregola is a small Sardinian pasta that looks like grains and has a wonderful texture and flavour.
+It is impossible to find in India, so I have substituted pearled couscous.
+You can also use orzo, the small rice grain-shaped pasta.

-This is a light and subtle salad that is a blend of wonderful flavors.
-The creamy and delicate burrata cheese, I so love burrata, pairs well with the pearled couscous that adds wonderful texture.
-And the salty pecorino cheese (use parmesan cheese if you cannot find pecorino), charred zucchini and wonderful basil add aroma and flavor.
-This salad is beautifully balanced, light and delicate.
+This is a light and subtle salad with a blend of wonderful flavours.
+The creamy and delicate burrata cheese—I love burrata—pairs well with the pearled couscous, which adds wonderful texture.
+The salty pecorino cheese (use parmesan cheese if you cannot find pecorino), charred zucchini, and wonderful basil add aroma and flavour.
+This salad is beautifully balanced, light, and delicate.
 I like to serve it as a salad for dinner or as a light meal for lunch.

-This recipe is from, Diana Henry, one of my favorite chefs.
-I have every one of her cookbooks, they are my go to books in my collection for every occasion, from fun salads, like this one, to more elaborate cooking from around the world.
+This recipe is from Diana Henry, one of my favourite chefs.
+I have every one of her cookbooks; they are my go-to books for every occasion, from fun salads like this one to more elaborate cooking from around the world.
 Everyone should have all her cookbooks.

 Ingredients: